-Project Cost Allocation: \$1,500,000
+Project Cost Allocation: \$225,289

-Proposed Schedule of Completion: The proposed project will start construction and be completed in FY 23/24.
+Proposed Schedule of Completion: The proposed project will start in FY 2024-25 and complete construction by December 2024.

-Estimated Useful Life: The estimated life span is estimated to be equal to or greater than 15 years without major repair work required.
+Estimated Useful Life: The estimated life span is estimated to be equal to or greater than 8 years without major repair work required.

-The proposed resolution is expected to be acceptable as confirmation that the project is in fact included in our CIP budget pursuant to a decision made at a regular public meeting.
-The project identified is in the proposed FY 2023/24 CIP.
+The proposed resolution is expected to be acceptable as confirmation that the project list is in fact included in our CIP budget pursuant to a decision made at a regular public meeting.
+The projects identified in this proposed list are in the proposed FY 2024-25 CIP.